TheBrunoLopes/InterviewScheduler/README.md

 InterviewScheduler/
     interview_scheduler_service/- Package containing all the code necessary to run the python application (application.py) business/               - Business logic code here
-            controllers/        - Since this application is a REST service, every endpoint is mapped to function present here utils/              - Collection of functions used by diferent controllers and functions crud/                   - Has all the methods needed to access the mongo database test/                       - Has unit tests.
+            controllers/        - Since this application is a REST service, every endpoint is mapped to a function in this dir utils/              - Collection of functions used by diferent controllers and functions crud/                   - Has all the functions needed to access the mongo database test/                       - Has unit tests.
 Run them using *pytest* application.py              - Entrypoint for the application
     docker-compose.yaml         - Docker-compose file that runs the back-end and mongo-database